awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

-`Bucket` is the first construct that we've seen, so let's take a closer look\.
-Like all constructs, the `Bucket` class takes three parameters\.
+Let's take a closer look at the `Bucket` construct\.
+Like all constructs, the `Bucket` class takes three parameters:
-+ **scope:** Tells the bucket that the stack is its parent: it is defined within the scope of the stack\.
++ **scope** – Defines the `Stack` class as the parent of the `Bucket` construct\.
+All constructs that define AWS resources are created within the scope of a stack\.
 You can define constructs inside of constructs, creating a hierarchy \(tree\)\.
-Here, and in most cases, the scope is `this` \(`self` in Python\), meaning the construct that contains the bucket: the stack\.
+Here, and in most cases, the scope is `this` \(`self` in Python\)\.
-+ **Id:** The logical ID of the Bucket within your AWS CDK app\.
-This \(plus a hash based on the bucket's location within the stack\) uniquely identifies the bucket across deployments\.
-This way, the AWS CDK can update it if you change how it's defined in your app\.
-Here, it's "MyFirstBucket\."
-Buckets can also have a name, which is separate from this ID \(it's the `bucketName` property\)\.
++ **Id** – The logical ID of the `Bucket` within your AWS CDK app\.
+This ID, plus a hash based on the bucket's location within the stack, uniquely identifies the bucket during deployment\.
+The AWS CDK also references this ID when you update the construct in your app and re\-deploy to update the deployed resource\.
+Here, your logical ID is `MyFirstBucket`\.
+Buckets can also have a name, specified with the `bucketName` property\.
+This is different from the logical ID\.
-+ **props:** A bundle of values that define properties of the bucket\.
-Here we've defined only one property: `versioned`, which enables versioning for the files in the bucket\.
++ **props** – A bundle of values that define properties of the bucket\.
+Here you defined the `versioned` property as `true`, which enables versioning for the files in the bucket\.

-All constructs take these same three arguments, so it's easy to stay oriented as you learn about new ones\.
-And as you might expect, you can subclass any construct to extend it to suit your needs, or if you want to change its defaults\.

-**Tip**
-If a construct's props are all optional, you can omit the `props` parameter entirely\.

   Props are represented differently in the languages supported by the AWS CDK\.
   + In TypeScript and JavaScript, `props` is a single argument and you pass in an object containing the desired properties\.
   + In Python, props are passed as keyword arguments\.
   + In Java, a Builder is provided to pass the props\.
 There are two: one for `BucketProps`, and a second for `Bucket` to let you build the construct and its props object in one step\.
 This code uses the latter\.
   + In C\#, you instantiate a `BucketProps` object using an object initializer and pass it as the third parameter\.

+  If a construct's props are optional, you can omit the `props` parameter entirely\.

+All constructs take these same three arguments, so it's easy to stay oriented as you learn about new ones\.
+And as you might expect, you can subclass any construct to extend it to suit your needs, or if you want to change its defaults\.

-## Synthesize an AWS CloudFormation template<a name="hello_world_tutorial_synth"></a>
+## Step 5: Synthesize an AWS CloudFormation template<a name="hello_world_tutorial_synth"></a>

-Synthesize an AWS CloudFormation template for the app, as follows\.
+Synthesize an AWS CloudFormation template for the app, as follows:

 ```
 cdk synth
 ```

-If your app contained more than one stack, you'd need to specify which stack or stacks to synthesize\.
-But since it only contains one, the CDK Toolkit knows you must mean that one\.
+If your app contains more than one stack, you must specify which stacks to synthesize\.
+Since your app contains a single stack, the CDK CLI automatically detects the stack to synthesize\.

+If you don't run `cdk synth`, the CDK CLI will automatically perform this step when you deploy\.
+However, we recommend that you run this step before each deployment\.

 **Tip**
-If you received an error like `--app is required...`, it's probably because you are running the command from a subdirectory\.
-Navigate to the main app directory and try again\.
+If you receive an error such as `--app is required ...`, check the directory that you are running CDK CLI commands from\.
+You should be in your main app directory\.

-The `cdk synth` command executes your app, which causes the resources defined in it to be translated into an AWS CloudFormation template\.
-The displayed output of `cdk synth` is a YAML\-format template\.
-Following, you can see the beginning of our app's output\.
-The template is also saved in the `cdk.out` directory in JSON format\.
+The `cdk synth` command runs your app\.
+This creates an AWS CloudFormation template for each stack in your app\.
+The CDK CLI will display a YAML formatted version of your template at the command line and save a JSON formatted version of your template in the `cdk.out` directory\.
+The following is a snippet of the command line output that shows the bucket being defined in the AWS CloudFormation template:

 ```
 Resources: